google/cloud-android-orchestration/docs/cloud_orchestrator.md

 ## What's Cloud Orchestrator?

-Cloud Orchestrator is a web service that managing virtual machines or containers as host instances.
+Cloud Orchestrator is a web service for managing virtual machines or containers as host instances.
 It can create, list, and delete host instances, and provides the way to access hosts to launch Cuttlefish instances on top of the host instance via Host